sonnerberg/website/content/kunskap/1037_lagrade-procedurer-i-databas.md

     OUT total NUMERIC(4, 2)
 )
 BEGIN
-	SELECT balance INTO total FROM Account WHERE id = account;
+	SELECT balance INTO total FROM account WHERE id = account;
 END
 //